MRayyanS/DRO/README.md

-# DRO
+# Distributionally Robust Optimization (DRO)

-Distributionally Robust Optimization
+This repository contains the code for various DRO problems in different branches